 Bradford smirked amusedly as he wedged the oversized weapon behind the passenger seat, snug enough to prevent unwanted movement but loose enough to yank out if needed.
-"Dunno how you get away with it if you yap your trap like that 'round Command," the mechanic muttered with a snort as he hopped down, then glanced over the shorter chupadore thoughtfully.
+"Dunno how you get away with it if you yap your trap like that 'round Command," the mechanic muttered with a snort as he hopped down, then glanced over the other chupadore thoughtfully.
 "So...when can I expect my vehicle back, Holmes?
 Four, five hours?
 Go off-shift in four, need to know if I gotta log some extra time."

 "Oh, I wouldn't wait up," Samael replied airily as he threw his bags on top of the ammunition crates and then jogged around to hop behind the wheel with a half-grin.
 "Just in case the plan changes -- you know how Command is."

 "Mmm."
 Bradford grimaced and seemed hesitant to release his hand from the tailgate of the jeep.
 He met Holmes's eyes in the rear-view mirror for a moment, and the impostor could see the gears whirring away in the mechanic's head.
 He wasn't an idiot.
 He could tell something was awry.
-The benefit Samael saw in the situation, however, was that the brawny soldier wasn't brainwashed enough to break a sweat stepping in front of a possible Red Army protocol violation.
+The benefit Samael saw in the situation, however, was that the soldier wasn't brainwashed enough to break a sweat stepping in front of a possible Red Army protocol violation.
 If it didn't directly concern him, how much of his problem was it?
 Bradford wasn't selfish as much as he was simply above the blinding noise the army liked to surround the grunts with.

 Before Bradford could continue with an additional inquiry, Johnson had already run over to the control panel for the garage door and mashed the button that lifted the main shutter.
 The mechanic pursed his lips again but reluctantly released the back of the vehicle with a grumble.
 "Alright, then.
 Won't go outta my way to wait on you...but don't fuck up my hog," Bradford grumbled, slapping the tailgate as he nodded once in the mirror.

 Samael smiled a bit -- maybe if he had more time, he would have been honest with the mechanic.
 He wasn't sure if Bradford would even consider defection to the Movement...but if nothing else, his inflated common sense would at the very least provide a good conversation.
 Alas.
-At least he'd been able to give the guy some beer as an as-yet-to-be-known peace offering.
+At least he'd been able to give the guy some beer as an as-yet-to-be-known apology basket.
 He nodded back and tapped two fingers to his brow in an informal salute, which did at least make the mechanic smile back grudgingly.